essykings/python-datetime/README.md

 GMT is the official timezone used in some countries in Europe and Africa.
 Time is displayed in 24-hour 0r 12-hour format or both.
 GMT is used to set the local time.
 For example, in our case above the local time in Berlin is 2019-10-17 09:40:33.614581+02:00 GMT while in Nairobi it is 2019-10-17 10:40:33.592608+03:00 GMT

-DST(day light saving ) Countries which have summer  change from daylight saving to summer time to make evening daylight to  last longer.
+DST(day light saving )- Countries that have summer change from daylight saving to summer time to make evening daylight to last longer.
 During DST,  these countries turn their clocks forward an hour and revert to standard time during the fall.

 .
 UTC (Coordinated Universal Time ) is a time standard for timezones worldwide.
 UTC is used to keep time synchronized across the world and acts as a reference point for all timezones.